-Whether you’re a newbie or experienced, working the night shift can often prove to be difficult.
-Although the responsabilites don’t differ from day to night, the night shift does require you to make some quite significant adjustments to your own personal routine as well as new challenges presenting themselves.
+Whether you’re a newbie or experienced, working the night shift can often prove to be difficult, especially within the past year.
+Although the responsibilities don’t differ from day to night, the night shift does require you to make some quite significant adjustments to your own personal routine as well as new challenges presenting themselves.

 Night shifts do vary, with many typically starting at 11pm and finishing at 7am, but we know that an 8 hour day is often a luxury and in fact, the hours are extended for longer with some even starting shifts as early as 8pm and finishing at 8am the next morning.
-With these long hours, it presents the challenge of getting into a routine that allows you to be fresh and ready for the shift, whilst also trying to get those much needed hours sleep during the day.
+These long hours presents the challenge of getting into a routine that allows you to be fresh and ready for the shift, whilst also trying to get those much needed hours of sleep during the day.

 - Blackout Curtains – Perfect, especially during the summer months, blackout curtains can help to create an environment that mimics that of nighttime, blocking out the daytime sun and making it easier to sleep.

 - Avoid Stimulants – Coffee might work wonders for you on shift or before you start but having one when you get home or even at the end of your shift isn’t the best idea.
 It will keep you up and make sleeping even harder.

 - Limit Shift Changes – It can take time for your body to adjust to your new sleeping pattern, which is why it’s best to try and avoid or at least limit to many shift changes.
 Alternating from day to night every other day is not healthy and you’ll begin to find your body clock spin out of control.
 Also please consider this when asking for overtime, yes you want to help out more and gain more pay but your health is more important.